SjoerdV/ConvertOneNote2MarkDown/docs/README.md

 ## Usage

 1. Start the OneNote application as Administrator.
 All notebooks currently loaded in OneNote will be converted
-1. Open a PowerShell terminal (as Administrator) and navigate to the folder containing the script and run it:
+1. Open a PowerShell terminal (as Administrator) and navigate to the folder containing the script and run it (:

-    ```powershell
-    '.\ConvertOneNote2MarkDown.ps1'
-    "```"
+    ```'.\ConvertOneNote2MarkDown-v2.ps1'```

-* if you receive an error, try running this line to bypass security:
+    if you receive an error, try running this line to bypass security:
      "Set-ExecutionPolicy Bypass -Scope Process"

 1. It will ask you for the path to store the markdown folder structure.
 Please use an empty folder.

     **Attention:** use a full absolute path for the destination
+1. It will ask you whether you want to create subfolders (1) or append prefixes (2) for subpages.

+1. It will ask you which conversion method/markdown format you want: 1-6, defaulting to 1: Pandoc

 1. Sit back and wait until the process completes